 What’s in a name?

-Feel free to be as creative as you like with your username, but please do not use the term ‘Google’ or any other Google product terms (like AdWords or AdSense) in your username.
+Feel free to be as creative with your username, but please do not use the term ‘Google’ or any other Google product terms (like AdWords or AdSense) in your username.
 If you use any other company’s trademarked terms, please make sure you comply with all applicable trademark laws.
 Inappropriate or offensive usernames, as well as email addresses, phone numbers, account numbers, or URLs in usernames are not allowed, nor is creating multiple accounts.

 Keeping the forum safe and productive